 In 2012, systematic surveys were conducted from 24 July to 30 August 2012 between 150° W and 135° W, north of 40° N and south of Alaska.
-The surveys were stratified into northern and southern strata, delineated by the US and Canadian EEZ boundaries.
+The surveys were stratified into northern and southern strata, delineated by the U. S. and Canadian EEZ boundaries.
 The northern stratum included the Gulf of Alaska east of Kodiak Island and west of southeastern Alaska.
-The southern stratum was south of the US and Canadian EEZ boundaries.
+The southern stratum was south of the U. S. and Canadian EEZ boundaries.
 Even though survey coverage was quite extensive due to excellent weather conditions, only 2 groups comprising 4 individual sei whales were observed in the northern stratum (within the Canadian EEZ).
 A total of 79 groups of sei whales comprising 147 individuals (including 6 calves) were observed in the southern stratum along the Subarctic Frontal Zone.

-In 2013, systematic surveys were conducted from 23 July to 23 August between 160° W and 135° W, north of 30° N and south of 40° N in the pelagic high seas.
-Although survey coverage was quite extensive due to excellent weather conditions, no sei whales were seen during this cruise, which was conducted well south of the Subarctic Frontal Zone.
+720 In 2013, systematic surveys were conducted from 23 July to 23 August between 160° W and was quite extensive due to excellent weather conditions, no sei whales were seen during this